Opvia

 (After this project was finished, I documented a structured discovery process to ensure future projects started with a clear problem definition and phased execution.)

-And then, the biggest challenge, the deadline.
-With just three weeks, I had to move fast.
+With the deadline looming, I had to move fast.
 I streamlined workflows, prioritised the most important features, and delivered the prototypes on time while ensuring usability, all while also writing the entire copy within the prototypes.
-Every piece of text had to flow seamlessly, making sure that data, company names, and interactions made sense in context for the clickable prototypes, which.
-This was incredibly time-consuming, as everything needed to reflect real-world partner relationships and keep the user journey smooth and intuitive.
+Every piece of text had to flow seamlessly, making sure that data, company names, and interactions made sense in context for the clickable prototypes.

 Solution